UncleRasputin/RasputinUI/README.md

 # RasputinUI
-A basic UI implementation for olcPixelGameEngine Requires olcPixelGameEngine.h  (https://github.com/OneLoneCoder/olcPixelGameEngine)
+A basic UI implementation for olcPixelGameEngine.

+Requires olcPixelGameEngine.h  (https://github.com/OneLoneCoder/olcPixelGameEngine)

 *** UNDER CONSTRUCTION ***

-You only need RasputinUI.h
+You only need RasputinUI.h.

 Example.cpp and the button*.png files are an example using the UI system.

 -----------------------------------------------

 RasputinUI::UIManager

 Create a UI Manager in OnUserCreate of your engine to initialize the UI.

 You can call either CreateControl to create and add a new control to the UI, or you can call AddControl to add an already created control to the UI.

 Create your controls in OnUserCreate (they can be created and modified at any time).

-In OnUserUpdate, make sure to call UpdateUI, like below: uiManager->UpdateUI(fElapsedTime);
+In OnUserUpdate, make sure to call UpdateUI: uiManager->UpdateUI(fElapsedTime);

 -----------------------------------------------

 RasputinUI::ControlTheme and RasputinUI::ControlStyle

 Each Control has a ControlTheme.

 Each ControlTheme contains 4 ControlStyles: Default, Disabled, Hover, Active.

-Style Properties
- olc::Pixel	ForegroundColor;
+Each Style has the following properties: olc::Pixel	ForegroundColor;
  olc::Pixel 	BackgroundColor;
  FullAlignment 	TextAlign;